 Not too far from Bourton-on-the-Water is The Slaughters.
 Technically not one village, but consisting of twin villages, Upper Slaughter and Lower Slaughter with a steam that connects the two of them together.
 Their unique names come from an old English term which actually means ‘muddy place’.
 But today, they are far from their old description and are picturesque destinations with amazing architecture that has been untouched since 1906!

 It really is like a step back in time, and a trip here is ideal for anyone who prefers a slow pace of life.
-The Slaughters are particularly popular with couples who are in search of romantic mini-moon or holiday.
+The Slaughters are particularly popular with couples who are in search of romantic mini-moon or vacation.

 Things to do: Upper Slaughter’s Eyford House is a must-see (voted as Britain’s Best House in Country Life Magazine) whilst Lower Slaughter’s Copse Hill Road is made for lovers (voted as England’s Most Romantic Road).